-Science has long celebrated the benefits of green tea, and new reasons to pick up a cup and start drinking it are emerging all the time.
-In a 2022 study, a team from Tufts University discovered that green tea catechins and resveratrol inhibit growth of sticky beta amyloid plaques.
+Of course, green tea has been sporting benefits galore for as long as it’s been around.
+But, new research reveals that green tea may contain an ingredient capable of reducing harmful plaques in the brain that leads to the development of Alzheimer’s.
+Green tea catechins and resveratrol inhibit the growth of sticky beta-amyloid plaques.
 When this protein clumps together in the brain, it disrupts neural cells and leads to the telltale signs of Alzheimer’s, such as memory loss and confusion.

 The List: Best Green Teas, According to Experts

 The first spot on our list goes to the Rishi Tea Sencha.
 This no-frills green tea is “certified organic, non-GMO, and 100% green tea.
 Sencha tea has a delicate flavor profile with sweet and bright earthy notes, making it an easily drinkable beverage.
 Rishi sources their sencha tea from Kyushu Island in southern Japan, and each box contains 15 sachets filled with organic sencha green tea leaves,” describes VeryWellFit.

 “Sencha is a Japanese green tea that’s easy to identify by its long, thin leaves and easy to drink throughout the day thanks to its moderate caffeine content.
 It can contain a range of flavors but typically leans toward the grassier, vegetal side.
 Rishi Tea’s sencha strikes a great balance with a predominantly hearty taste that’s underlined by a light sweetness,” says The Spruce Eats.